iRedSC/lessfancypants/README.md

 in comparison, less fancy pants does not read the texture color at all for the calculations

-all the calculation are done in the vertex shader, which runs once per geometry vertex instead of per pixel on screen
+the calculations are all done in the vertex shader, which runs once per geometry vertex instead of per pixel on screen

 there are also no loops, the shader program runs in constant time with respect to the amount of custom armors